|Organized Crime Research (kvl-homepage)||

 What impact has the issue of organized crime had on Congress?
 The answer is: Since the late 1950s House and Senate have spent a great deal of time investigating organized crime.
 Check out an extensive list of congressional hearings and reports.

 |Organized Crime and Federal Legislation

 How has the concept of organized crime been translated into law?
 The answer is: not a great deal.
 Interestingly, the term "racketeering," which was most popular in the 1930s, has prevailed in legal terminology, namely in the RICO Statute.
-A list of federal racketeering laws tells you of the history of anti-organized-crime laws in the U.S. Also included in this file are the most important passages from the Anti-Mafia-Law proposed by Senator McClellan in the mid 1960s and the RICO Statute itself.
+A list of federal racketeering laws tells of the history of anti-organized-crime laws in the U.S. Also included in this file are the most important passages from the Anti-Mafia-Law proposed by Senator McClellan in the mid-1960s and the RICO Statute itself.

 |The Concept and Theory of Organized Crime

 Where has the term "organized crime" originally come from, how has its meaning changed over time, and what actors and social influences have brought about these changes?
 What are the contributions of the social sciences to the understanding of organized crime?
 What concrete concepts and empirical data are at the base of the current public and scientific understanding of organized crime in the United States?
 Can the various and often conflicting approaches to the understanding of organized crime be combined in a single model of organized crime?
 These questions are addressed in a German-language study.
 Find out more from an English abstract of the book.